mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32072B_EVAL/Examples/FLASH/FLASH_WriteProtection/readme.txt

 @par Example Description

-This example describes how to configure and use the FLASH HAL API to enable and disable the write protection of the internal Flash memory.
+How to configure and use the FLASH HAL API to enable and disable the write protection of the internal Flash memory.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.